 Since its inception, the Company has incurred significant recurring operating losses and negative cash flows from operations.
-The Company has incurred net losses of \$8.9 million and \$12.1 million for the three months ended March 31, 2022 and 2021, respectively.
-In addition, as of March 31, 2022, the Company had an accumulated deficit of \$125.2 million.
+The Company has incurred net losses of \$17.6 million and \$24.7 million for the six months ended June 30, 2022 and 2021, respectively.
+In addition, as of June 30, 2022, the Company had an accumulated deficit of \$133.9 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
-As of March 31, 2022, the Company had approximately \$62.6 million of cash and cash equivalents available for use to fund its operations and capital requirements.
+As of June 30, 2022, the Company had approximately \$54.9 million of cash, cash equivalents and marketable debt securities available for use to fund its operations and capital requirements.

 In August 2020, the Company entered into an Equity Distribution Agreement (the "ATM Agreement") with an investment bank in connection with the establishment of an "at-the-market" offering program under which the Company could sell up to an aggregate of \$50,000,000 of shares of its common stock from time to time through this investment bank as sales agent.
 In 2021, the Company sold 2,342,720 shares pursuant to the ATM Agreement for gross proceeds of \$20.5 million.
-As of May 10, 2022, \$29.2 million of additional shares of common stock remained available for sale by the Company under the ATM Agreement.
+As of June 30, 2022, \$29.2 million of additional shares of common stock remained available for sale by the Company under the ATM Agreement.
 See Note 7 for a further discussion of the ATM Agreement.

-In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, the Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
-As of the issuance date of these condensed consolidated financial statements, the Company expects its cash and cash equivalents will be sufficient to fund its forecasted operating expenses and capital expenditure requirements, for at least the next twelve months from the issuance of these financial statements.
+In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, the Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
+As of the issuance date of these condensed consolidated financial statements, the Company expects its cash, cash equivalents and marketable debt securities will be sufficient to fund its forecasted operating expenses and capital expenditure requirements, for at least twelve months from the issuance of these financial statements.
 If the timing of our clinical assumptions were delayed or if there were other forecasted assumption changes that negatively impact our operating plan, the Company could reduce expenditures in order to further extend cash resources.

 The Company has not yet commercialized any products and does not expect to generate revenue from the commercial sale of any products for several years, if at all.
-The Company expects that its research and development and general and administrative expenses will continue to increase and, as a result, will need additional capital to fund its future operating and capital requirements.
-Management is currently evaluating different strategies to obtain the required funding for future operations.
-Until the Company can generate substantial revenue, if ever, the Company expects to seek additional funding through a combination of public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.
-The incurrence of indebtedness would result in increased fixed payment obligations and the Company may be required to agree to certain restrictive covenants, such as limitations on its ability to incur additional debt, limitations on its ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact the Company's ability to conduct our business.
+The Company expects that its research and development and general and administrative expenses will continue to increase and, as a result, it will need additional capital to fund its future operating and capital requirements.
+Until the Company can generate substantial revenue, if ever, management continuously evaluates different strategies to obtain the required funding for future operations.
+These strategies include seeking additional funding through a combination of public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.
+The incurrence of indebtedness would result in increased fixed payment obligations and the Company may be required to agree to certain restrictive covenants, such as limitations on its ability to incur additional debt, limitations on its ability to acquire, sell or license intellectual property rights, minimum required cash balances and other operating restrictions that could adversely impact the Company's ability to conduct its business.
 Any additional fundraising efforts may divert the Company's management from their day-to-day activities, which may adversely affect its ability to develop and commercialize our product candidates.